Anticyclotomic Euler system over biquadratic fields: The construction

 Denote by

-Following the proof of Theorem \ref{maintheorem1} and invoking \cite[Thm 6.4.1]{Rubin-ES} to go from a collection of Iwasawa cohomology classes for the anticyclotomic twist, we thus arrive at the proof for the wild norm relation, which is formulated inside the following theorem.
+Following the proof of Theorem \ref{maintheorem1} and invoking \cite[Thm 6.4.1]{Rubin-ES}, we can obtain a collection of Iwasawa cohomology classes for anticyclotomic twists (to eliminate $\tilde{\kappa}_{\rm ac,1}^{(k_1-2)/2}\tilde{\kappa}_{\rm ac,2}^{(k_2-2)/2}$).
+We thus arrive at the proof for the wild norm relation, which is formulated inside the following theorem.

 \begin{thm} Suppose $p\nmid 6h_{K_0}$ and $f$ is non-Eisenstein modulo $\mathfrak{P}$.
 Let $\mu_3\in \mathcal{N}$ and denote $m=N_{K_3/\Q}(\mu_3)$.
 Then there exists a collection of Iwasawa cohomology classes